-Case study: relief from forfeiture
+Case study: advising a leaseholder on relief from forfeiture

 Due to our client’s failure to pay the demanded ground rent, the landlord forfeited our client’s lease.
 They subsequently issued court proceedings to take back possession of the property.
 Forfeiture terminated the lease immediately and our client (or their sub-tenant) was no longer entitled to occupy the property.
 Our client had therefore lost his asset.